platformsh/platformsh-docs/src/configuration/app/multi-app.md

 You can SSH in any application that is deployed.

-If you are not sure how to construct the SSH URL, you can use the generic one provided by the Platform.sh UI:
+If you are not sure how to construct the SSH URL, you can use the generic one provided by the Platform.sh Management Console:

 ```bash
 ssh 3bdcrrivykjsm-master@git.eu-2.platform.sh